Alignable Spam – How To Delete Alignable

 My Story!
 Does This Sound Familiar?

 One morning on June 21, 2017 I received an email from one of my favorite clients.
 Her note said that she wanted to refer clients to me so had added me to something called Alignable.
-The email sounded so friendly that I thought that she had written it, and actually had a few people that she wanted to refer to us at Future Bright (We build beautiful websites.)
+The email sounded so friendly that I thought that she had written it, and that she actually had a few people that she wanted to refer to us at Future Bright (We build beautiful and mighty websites.)
 I clicked the “accept” button.
 I had unknowingly entered the Alignable funnel and beginning immediately I was bombarded daily and relentlessly by emails claiming “you have pending referral opportunities”.
 In each email was a big fat green button that said “invite”.
 I realized that what they wanted was my email list.
 I received no less than eighty emails in sixty days’ time.

 Your E-Mail List Is Your Holy Grail!